iDigBio/2015-03-09-workshop-field2db/apis.md

 **JSON**: Javascript Object Notation

-A *notation* for representing *objects* as text that can be directly executed in *Javascript* as code and will result in a data structure that can be assigned to a variable.
+JSON is a *notation* for representing *objects* as text that can be directly executed in *Javascript* as code and will result in a data structure that can be assigned to a variable.

 Although this was originally made for Javascript, many other languages can interpret it.
 Again, you'll get help with the interpretation from your language later just like you'll get help with HTTP.

 What can we denote?
-Objects and arrays:
+Objects and arrays.
+Here's the main part of the BNF description of the syntax of JSON:

 ![Objects](image/object.gif)